AlvaRobert/KP.AdvancedCplusplus/index.md

 };
 ```

-It should also be noted that the parameters are not limited to the data type unsigned int. all discreet data types can be used.
+It should also be noted that the parameters are not limited to the data type unsigned int.
+All discreet data types can be used.

 ### Enumeration vs. constant variable

-it is frequently discussed whether the presentation of results in template functions should be displayed with a one-element enumeration or with a constant variable:
+It is frequently discussed whether the presentation of results in template functions should be displayed with a one-element enumeration or with a constant variable:

 ```C++
 template <int x>